ucfopen/Materia-Docs/_v11_developers/widget-developer-guide.md

 </html>
 ```

-> See the [Materia Engine Core API](engine-core.html) for details on all of it's magical super powers.
+> See the [Materia Engine Core API](engine-core.html) for details on all of its magical super powers.

 ### A Typical Sequence of Events in The Player